moinwiki/moin/docs/devel/development.rst

 The `virtualenv` Python package is required.
 The installation process for `virtualenv` varies with your OS and Python distribution.
 Many linux distributions have a package manager that may do the installation.
-Windows users (and perhaps others) may download setuptools from https://pypi.python.org/pypi/setuptools.
+Windows users (and perhaps others) may download setuptools from https://pypi.org/project/setuptools/.
 Once setuptools is installed, do "`easy_install virtualenv`".
 Current ActiveState distributions include virtualenv in the installation bundle.
-If all else fails, try Google.
+If all else fails, try your favorite search engine.

 git is required should you wish to contribute patches to the moin2 development effort.
 Even if you do not intend to contribute, git is highly recommended as it